pjungwir/pg-temporal-talk-2020/slides.md

 FOR PORTION OF valid_at
   FROM  '2020-05-30'
   TO    'Infinity'

+FOR PORTION OF valid_at
+  FROM  '2020-05-30'
+  TO    NULL
 ```

 Note:

 - How should we deal with "update from now until further notice"?
-- With ranges this is NULL.
+- This isn't covered by the SQL standard.
-- In the spec you're supposed to have a sentinel like January 1, 3000.
+- In the standard you're supposed to have a sentinel like January 1, 3000.
   - That's so ugly though.
+  - 'Infinity' could make an okay sentinel.
+  - It is a valid value for timestamps, dates, floats.
+Not ints.
+    - It'd be nice to support all types.
+- With ranges you express "unbounded" with NULL.
 - Oracle lets you have PERIODs with NULL endpoints and treats them how our ranges treat NULLs: unbounded.
   - I imagine our PERIODs should be the same.
 - But what do you write in the FOR PORTION OF?
-  - NULL?
-Maybe that's the right answer.
-Right now I only accept a string though.
-- But 'Infinity' and '-Infinity' are both strings, so that are accepted.
+  - I like NULL the best:
+    - Fits better with ranges.
+    - Works for all types.
+    - But it doesn't read as "naturally".